akkadotnet/akka.net/docs/articles/intro/tutorial-3.md

 We almost have everything to test the removal of devices.
 What is missing is:

- * Stopping a device actor from our test case, from the outside: any actor can be stopped by simply sending a special the built-in message, `PoisonPill`, which instructs the actor to stop.
+ * Stopping a device actor from our test case, from the outside: any actor can be stopped by simply sending a special built-in message, `PoisonPill`, which instructs the actor to stop.
  * Be notified once the device actor is stopped: we can use the _Death Watch_ facility for this purpose, too.
 Thankfully the `TestProbe` has two messages that we can easily use, `Watch()` to watch a specific actor, and `ExpectTerminated` to assert that the watched actor has been terminated.